 Law course at Keele to explore challenges of Covid-19 pandemic

-New postgraduate students at Keele University will now be able to learn about the challenges posed by the Covid-19 pandemic for law, ethics and policy in the UK in an innovative new module.
+Working professionals and postgraduate students will now be able to learn about the challenges posed by the Covid-19 pandemic for law, ethics and policy in the UK in an innovative new module at Keele University.

-The School of Law is proud to announce the module, led by Dr Mark Eccleston-Turner, which will introduce students to the unique challenges Covid-19 has presented to society and allows them to benefit from the most up-to-date teaching in a rapidly evolving area of law and ethics.
+The School of Law is proud to announce a new module, led by Dr Mark Eccleston-Turner, which will take place from 21st- 23rd April 2021 and will introduce students to the unique challenges that Covid-19 has presented to society, allowing them to benefit from the most up-to-date teaching in this rapidly evolving area of law and ethics.

-The pandemic has impacted a vast array of issues within pubic life including human rights, criminal justice, the constitution, as well as the clear impact upon health and healthcare ethics.
+The pandemic has impacted a vast array of issues within public life including human rights, criminal justice, and the constitution, as well as having a clear impact upon health and healthcare ethics.
 In many ways, the pandemic has challenged much of the traditional thinking and discourse in each of these areas.

-Dr Eccleston-Turner, Lecturer in Law, said: “We are so pleased to launch this module for postgraduate students, it is an exciting, innovative module, that will not just give students a better understanding of the pandemic, but the wider impact it has had on law and society.”
+Dr Eccleston-Turner, Lecturer in Law, said: “We are so pleased to launch this module for people who are keen to increase their understanding of how Covid-19 has disrupted law and policy, not just in the healthcare arena, but in the wider legal system.
+It is an exciting, innovative module, that will not just give students a better understanding of the pandemic, but the wider impact it has had on law and society.”